What is gastroenterology?

 Managing side effects

-At CTCA, we offer integrative oncology services to reduce the side effects of your treatment.
-Our gastroenterologists work closely with the dietitian on your care team to come up with a plan to reduce the side effects of your treatment or the cancer itself.
+At CTCA®, we offer integrative oncology services designed to reduce the side effects of your treatment.
+Our gastroenterologists work closely with the dietitian on your care team to come up with a plan to manage the side effects of your treatment or the cancer itself.